 API Routes

 Standalone server endpoints that live alongside your pages.
-Export named HTTP method handlers and return Response objects directly.
+Export named HTTP method handlers or one default handler, then return Response objects directly.

 File Convention